SanneBerends/LAMAS/docs/index.markdown

 ---

 Final project of the course Logical Aspects of Multi Agent Systems.
-Created by Anniek Theuwissen (s3764818), Julia Boers (s3632644) and Sanne Berends (s3772950)
+Created by Sanne Berends (s3772950), Julia Boers (s3632644) and Anniek Theuwissen (s3764818).

 # Introduction
 For this project, a simplified version of the game 'Beverbende'[^1] was modelled using epistemic logic for the strategy of